|Tai Seng Facility Building|

 Downtown Line 1 use

 When the Downtown Line (Stage 1) between Bugis and Chinatown opened in December 2013, TSFB was put into operational use for the maintenance and stabling of Downtown Line trains.
 As reception tracks east of TSFB (which were part of DTL Stage 3) had not been constructed yet, DTL trains made use of CCL tracks between Kim Chuan Depot and Bayfront.
-However, due to the incompatibility of signalling equipment installed on both lines, DTL trains had to be towed by locomotive between TSFB and Bayfront, a process which only took place during engineering hours at night.
-Light maintenance work was instead carried out at the Marina Bay Temporary Maintenance Facility (MBTMF), which was an additional siding at Marina Bay station purposed for maintenance work.
+However, due to the incompatibility of signalling equipment installed on both lines, DTL trains had to be towed by locomotive between TSFB and Bayfront, a process that only took place during engineering hours at night.
+Light maintenance work was instead carried out at the Marina Bay Temporary Maintenance Facility, which was an additional siding at Marina Bay station purposed for maintenance work.

 The use of TSFB and MBTMF were discontinued after the opening of the Downtown Line (Stage 2), where Gali Batu Depot became the main depot for Downtown Line trains.